RedisGears/RedisGears/docs/configuration.md

     * [`RG.CONFIGSET`](commands.md#rgconfigset)

 ## MaxExecutions
 The **MaxExecutions** configuration option controls the maximal number of executions that will be saved in the executions list.
 Once this threshold value is reached, older executions will be deleted from the list by order of their creation (FIFO).
-Only executions with a 'done' status (?) are deleted.
+Only executions with a 'done' [status](functions.md#execution-status) are deleted.

 _Expected Value_